 Reduce Your Frown and Age Lines

-Botox® and Dysport are used to treat expression lines such as frown lines, crow’s feet, squint lines, lines along the bridge of the nose and downturned corners of the mouth.
+Botox® is used to treat expression lines such as frown lines, crow’s feet, squint lines, lines along the bridge of the nose and downturned corners of the mouth.

 The procedure is performed in-office and typically takes only 5-10 minutes.
 Effects typically last about four months, so the treatment is usually repeated about two to three times per year to maintain results.

-If you believe you may be a good candidate for Botox or Dysport, contact us to schedule a free consultation.
+If you believe you may be a good candidate for Botox, contact us to schedule a free consultation.
 Dr. Zimmet will review your medical history and go over your treatment goals.

 What do I do before and after a Botox treatment?